Huddly/sdk/examples/azure_iot/README.md

 In this example I used index.js as the main entry for the project.

-Now lets install the Huddly SDK and the Huddly Device API for USB through npm.
+Now let's install the Huddly SDK and the Huddly Device API for USB through npm.

 ```
 npm install --save @huddly/sdk @huddly/device-api-usb
 ```

-This will download the Huddly SDK and Huddly Device API for USB and add it to the dependencies section of your package.json
+This will download the Huddly SDK and Huddly Device API for USB and add it to the dependencies section of your package.json.
+These modules are required to set up communication with the Huddly IQ device as in the example below.

 ### Hello Huddly IQ
 ```